elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 ### Portals: Principles and Practice

-Portals are how sandboxed apps communicate with one another or request specific access to things they wouldn't normally get, like user files, location services, screen sharing, etc. In this talk, Red Hat manager and engineer Matthias Clasen shared a deep dive into Flatpak Portals, their architecture, the user experience, and what he's learned in the past year since Flatpak 1.0.
+Portals are how sandboxed apps communicate with one another or request specific access to things they wouldn't normally get, like user files, location services, screen sharing, etc. In this talk, Red Hat manager and GTK developer Matthias Clasen shared a deep dive into Flatpak Portals, their architecture, the user experience, and what he's learned in the past year since Flatpak 1.0.
 He also collected suggestions for Portals that don't yet exist.

 <figure class="embed">
   <iframe src="https://guadec.ubicast.tv/permalink/v125d0b148f36jtj6us1/iframe/" allowfullscreen="allowfullscreen"></iframe>